-When a student completely withdraws from the college or drops a course, tuition will be calculated in accordance with the following guidelines, and any refund is made within 30 days.
-The last day of class attendance will be considered the withdrawal or drop date during week two.
-After week two, the withdrawal or drop date will be determined by the date the form is received and date stamped by the Registrar's Office.
-If the last date of attendance cannot be determined, the institution shall use the date the college had knowledge of the student's withdrawal.
+When a student completely withdraws from the College or drops a course, tuition will be calculated in accordance with the following guidelines, and any refund is made within 30 days.
+The last day of class attendance will be considered the withdrawal or drop date during weeks one and two.
+After week two, the withdrawal or drop date will be determined by the date the form is received and date stamped by the Registrar's office.
+If the last date of attendance cannot be determined, the institution shall use the date the College had knowledge of the student's withdrawal.

 Please note that any reduction applies only to tuition.
 Fees are nonrefundable.
-Rent charges, fees, and any other charges are not refundable if a student leaves the college any time during the term.
+Rent charges, fees, and any other charges are not refundable if a student leaves the College any time during the term.